UKPLab/BrokerIO/docs/source/getting_started/installation.rst

 .. _installation:
 Installation
 ============
-This section describes how to install the Broker.
+This section describes how to install the BrokerIO.

 Prerequisites
 *************